 NYC H2O has an extensive network of experts in the field of engineering, history, geography and city planning with whom we work.
 Our partnerships connect us to a vast base of knowledge about the water system and the latest developments to the city’s infrastructure, keeping our programs up-to-date.
 Furthermore, many of the people who attend NYC H2O programs are engineers and city planners which allows us to further extend our network.
 NYC H2O also has a network of NYC 2,000 teachers, enabling us to effectively promote field trips to schools.

 Matthew Malina founded NYC H2O in 2009.
 As Executive Director of NYC H2O, he initiated its tour, lecture, field trip and beach cleanup programs.

 Malina is a native New Yorker and studied engineering at the University of Virginia, graduating with a bachelors and masters in Applied Math.
 He was a public school math teacher and since 2006, a math tutor.

 Malina is a founding member of InTandem, a tandem cycling program that enables blind athletes to ride by pairing them with sighted athletes.
 He served as its Operations Manager for 3 years.

 Malina is currently leading NYC H2O in its most ambitious project, the protection and preservation of the Ridgewood Reservoir.
-H2O drafted and submitted the Historic Register Nomination for the Reservoir, and the site was officially listed on Dec 7, 2017.
+H2O wrote the successful Historic Register Nomination for the Reservoir, and the site was officially listed on Dec 7, 2017.
 We also advocated for its designation as a Class I freshwater wetland on Oct 24, 2018.
 We have also organized community listening meetings and is engaging with city agencies to increase access to the site.